-- 5. Front Fog Light Indicator If Equipped - This indicator will illuminate when the front fog lights are on.
+5. Front Fog Light Indicator - If Equipped

+2 This indicator will illuminate when the front fog lights are on.

-6. Selectable DID Information
+6. Upper Left Selectable DID

-This area of the cluster will display selectable information such as compass, outside temperature, etc. For further information, refer to "Driver Information Display (DID) - If Equipped" of your Owner's Manual for more information.
+This area of the cluster will display selectable information such as compass, outside temperature, etc. For further information, refer to "Driver Information Display (DID)" in this section.